 Artist Spotlight: Nicholas Galanin

 Installation images of Interference Patterns at SITE Santa Fe.
-Image courtesy of SITE Santa Fe.
-Photography by Brad Trone.
+Images courtesy of SITE Santa Fe.
+Photos by Brad Trone.

 In the work of Nicholas Galanin, sharpness is both metaphor and method.
 Born in Sitka, Alaska, and of Tlingit and Unangax̂ descent, Galanin is one of the most searing voices in contemporary Indigenous art.
 His practice, which cuts across sculpture, installation, performance, and sound, carves space for Indigenous agency within the dominant narratives of American art and history.
 With a visual language that oscillates between the poetic and the political, Galanin confronts cultural appropriation, colonial violence, and the uneasy entanglements of identity and image.